* This is the Consumer Version. *

 A stone can form from salts contained in the saliva.
 Stones are particularly likely to form when people are dehydrated or take drugs that decrease saliva production.
 People with gout are also more likely to form stones.
 Salivary gland stones are most common among adults.
 About 25% of people with stones have more than one.

 Salivary stones create problems when they block the tube (duct) that carries saliva from the gland to the mouth.
 Blockage makes saliva back up inside the duct, causing the salivary gland to swell painfully.
 A blocked duct and gland filled with stagnant saliva may become infected with bacteria.

 An injury to the lower lip—for instance, from accidental biting—may harm any of the minor salivary glands found there and block the flow of saliva.
 As a result, an affected gland may swell and form a small, soft lump (mucocele) that appears bluish.
-The lump usually disappears by itself within a few weeks.
+The lump usually disappears by itself within a few weeks to months.

 Swelling due to blockage of a salivary duct is diagnosed because of the relationship of pain to mealtimes.
 To diagnose other causes of swelling, a dentist or doctor may perform a biopsy to obtain a sample of salivary gland tissue and examine it under a microscope.
 Other causes of blockage may be identified by newer techniques that use very small viewing tubes (endoscopes).

 If doctors are not able to make the diagnosis during the physical examination, they may do certain imaging studies, such as computed tomography (CT), ultrasonography, and sialography.
 Sialography is a type of x-ray that is taken after a dye that is visible on x-rays has been injected into the salivary glands and ducts.